nais/doc/docs/observability/alerts/spec.md

 **Allowed values**: `[a-z]*`

+## `spec.route`

+Let you configure some of the configurations in the `route`-config.

+### `spec.route.groupWait`

+How long to initially wait to send a notification for a group of alerts.
+Allows to wait for an inhibiting alert to arrive or collect more initial alerts for the same group.
+(Usually ~0s to few minutes.)

+### `spec.route.groupInterval`

+How long to wait before sending a notification about new alerts that are added to a group of alerts for which an initial notification has already been sent.
+(Usually ~5m or more.)

+### `spec.route.repeatInterval`

+How long to wait before sending a notification again if it has already been sent successfully for an alert.
+(Usually ~3h or more).

 ## `spec.receivers`

 A list of notification recievers.
 You can use one or more of: e-mail or slack.
 There needs to be at least one receiver.